American National Standards Institute - Explained

 Additionally, it works to make sure that U.S. standards are consistent with foreign standards enabling United States products to be sold and utilized abroad.

-A Little More on What is the American National Standards Institute (ANSI)
+What Does the American National Standards Institute Do?

 The American National Standards Institute makes available accreditation for standards which were developed by other companies, government agencies, consumer groups, standards organizations, and other bodies.